Shreyans388/Synaptic-Surge/README.md

 # Loomin AI
 Marketing is a high-friction loop where 70% of time is manual.
 Unlike rigid "if-then" tools, Agentic AI is a teammate using reasoning, tool-use, and self-correction.
 It adapts to trends in real-time to hit business goals, freeing humans to focus on strategy rather than repetitive execution.
-Move from passive tools to active agency.

 # Agentic AI Marketing Agent